Frank Crocker

-Frank Crocker was a British publican, owner of the Crown Hotel in St John's Wood, London, renamed Crocker's Folly in 1987 in his honour.
+Frank Crocker (bapt.
+27 March 1863 – 24 October 1904) was a British publican and the owner of the Crown Hotel in St John's Wood, London, which was renamed Crocker's Folly in 1987 in his honour.

+Biography

+Crocker was born in Newton Abbot, Devon, to Francis Crocker, an innkeeper, and Louisa Handford Crocker.

+The family initially moved to Exeter, where his father ran the "Dolphin Inn" and later relocated to London, where his father purchased the "Volunteer" pub in Kilburn.
+Before joining his father at the Volunteer, Frank Crocker worked as a furniture salesman.
+He eventually took ownership of the Volunteer.
+In 1893, he married Agnes Cooper.

+Crocker was a popular and active member of the community.
+He was active in the Paddington and Marylebone Victuallers' Trade Protection Society and heavily lobbied for a road and footbridge between Aberdeen Place and Salisbury Street.
+He was also an active freemason and a member of the Paddington Cycling Club, whose headquarters met at his home.
+He died from complications of heart disease and bronchitis, aged 41, after six months of illness.
+His funeral brought out hundreds of mourners to see his cortège procession, which was led with a carriage just for his flowers, followed by his coffin carriage and 19 private carriages taking mourners to the cemetery.

+His obituary in the Kilburn Times described the source of his popularity: "He was of a very affable and sociable disposition and geniality, and his genuine kind-heartedness gained him a host of friends....
+To the poor he was always most kind, and his many charitable deeds will be remembered and sadly missed."

 Crocker's Folly

 Crocker's Folly is a Grade II* listed public house at 23-24 Aberdeen Place, St John's Wood, London.
-It was built in 1898, in a Northern Renaissance style, and was previously called The Crown.
+It was built in 1898, in a Northern Renaissance style, and was previously called "The Crown".
 Brandwood and Jephcote describe it as "a truly magnificent pub-cum-hotel" with "superb fittings", including extensive use of marble.
 The architect was Charles Worley.

 In 1987, the pub's name was changed to Crocker's Folly.
-The story was that Frank Crocker built the pub to serve the new terminus of the Great Central Railway, but when the terminus was actually built it was over half a mile away at Marylebone Station, leading to Crocker's ruin, despair and eventual suicide.
-In reality, Crocker did die in 1904, aged only 41, but of natural causes.
+An urban legend spread that Frank Crocker built the pub to serve the new terminus of the Great Central Railway, but when the terminus was actually built, it was over half a mile away at Marylebone Station, leading to Crocker's ruin, despair and eventual suicide.
+In reality, Crocker died of natural causes after a long period of illness.
 It has been claimed that Crocker's ghost haunts the pub.

-The building is now an upmarket bar and Lebanese restaurant, with accommodation on the upper floors.

-Personal life

-Prior to building the Crown Hotel, Crocker already owned The Volunteer pub in Kilburn, London.